Theoretical Underpinnings of the Programme

 Teachers of children in the early grades typically work with children who are at the visual level of geometric thinking.
 The teacher’s role is to create learning situations that develop the children’s confidence in moving from the visual to the descriptive level of geometric thinking.
 Such learning situations can even lead to the informal deductive level.
 Van Hiele described five kinds of activities that promote the transition from one level to the next.
 These activities are as follows:

-1. Free play (inquiry phase): Children are given materials that encourage them to explore and become aware of certain structures.
+- Free play (inquiry phase): Children are given materials that encourage them to explore and become aware of certain structures.

-2. Focused play (direct orientation): Tasks are presented in such a way that the characteristic structures of the objects gradually appear to children.
+- Focused play (direct orientation): Tasks are presented in such a way that the characteristic structures of the objects gradually appear to children.

-3. Explicitation: The teacher introduces terminology.
+- Explicitation: The teacher introduces terminology.

-4. More focused play (free orientation): The teacher presents tasks that can be completed in different ways and supports children in developing an awareness of what they have already noticed.
+- More focused play (free orientation): The teacher presents tasks that can be completed in different ways and supports children in developing an awareness of what they have already noticed.

-5. Integration (seldom included in geometric activities in the early years): Children are given opportunities to synthesize what they have learned (van Hiele, 1999).
+- Integration (seldom included in geometric activities in the early years): Children are given opportunities to synthesize what they have learned (van Hiele, 1999).

 Learning through play and the NumberSense Mathematics Programme

 Developing geometric thinking in the early grades is reliant on play and playing with resources.
-The activities in the NumberSense Companion series are deliberately structured to move children through the levels of geometric thinking by paying attention to the activities described by van Hiele.
+The activities in the NumberSense Workbook series are deliberately structured to move children through the levels of geometric thinking by paying attention to the activities described by van Hiele.
 The role of the teacher in developing children’s geometric thinking is to:

-• Introduce terminology.
+- Introduce terminology.

-• Engage the children in reflective discussion on the activities, encouraging explanations that incorporate appropriate geometric terms.
+- Engage the children in reflective discussion on the activities, encouraging explanations that incorporate appropriate geometric terms.

 Learning through Play (Pierre Van Hiele)